1. Duty of care explained

 The Environment Agency provides more advice about your obligations.

 Our trade waste advisors can help you discharge your duty of care obligations by helping you apply for the correct waste transfer note.

-- the refuse waste transfer note covers rubbish, recycling materials, bulky items and limited amounts of some types of hazardous waste
+- limited amounts of some types of hazardous waste